What are the MTHFR Symptoms?

 - Do you have increased mean corpuscular volume (MCV) >90 (High red blood cell count)?

-- Do you have low haemoglobin <140g/L for males or <135g/L for females?
+- Do you have low hemoglobin <140g/L for males or <135g/L for females?

-- Do you have increaed creatinine kinase?
+- Do you have increased creatinine kinase?

 MTHFR Infertility & miscarriages

-Folate or folic acid plays a significant role in pregnancy, developmental problems often result from the MTHFR gene because of an inability to use folate.
-If you have been trying to fall pregnant unsuccessfully, or you have had one or more miscarriages or you have a family history of miscarriages, get yourself tested for MTHFR.
+Folate or folic acid plays a significant role in pregnancy and developmental problems, for those that have active MTHFR variants will often have an inability to properly use folate, a mutation may lower the conversion of folate to “active” folate.
+If you have been trying to fall pregnant unsuccessfully, if you have had one or more miscarriages or you have a history of miscarriages, get yourself tested for MTHFR.

-Mental Illness & MTHFR symptoms
+Mental Illness & MTHFR gene variant

-Chances of having MTHFR
+Chances of having MTHFR gene mutation

 As mentioned above populations who have the MTHFR gene defect are over 50% generally.
 Some countries have higher rates than others which vary depending on ethnicity.
 If you can relate to any of the symptoms on this page you should get tested so that you know one way or the other, this is very important in preventing serious diseases.